 What is insulin?

-Insulin is a polypeptide hormone that is produced by beta cells of the pancreas and controls blood glucose (sugar) concentrations.
-High blood glucose concentrations stimulate secretion of insulin, which transfers glucose from the bloodstream into muscle, fat and liver cells.
-This promotes storage of glucose for future energy needs, and in healthy individuals, this feedback mechanism keeps serum glucose concentration normal (euglycaemia).
+Insulin is a polypeptide hormone that is produced by β cells of the pancreas and controls blood glucose (sugar) concentrations.
+High blood glucose concentrations stimulate the secretion of insulin, which transfers glucose from the bloodstream into muscle, fat and liver cells.
+This promotes the storage of glucose for future energy needs, and in healthy individuals, this feedback mechanism keeps the body at euglycaemia (average glucose concentrations).

 What is insulin resistance?